 The Associate Dean for Operations serves as the "CHIEF INFORMATION OFFICER", or "CIO" for the college.
 The CIO is responsible for information security procedures.
 Security policies will be regarded as reasonable directives of the immediate supervisor.
 Failure to comply is valid reason or cause for suspension, demotion, or termination of any employee.

 Personnel access shall be limited to only the information required to perform a job (also referred to as “need to know”).

 The identity of all users on NCCC network shall be authenticated with a password and user-ID code; such that no user will be allowed to use the system without having been positively identified first.
 All user-Ids shall be unique to individual assignees.
-Passwords shall be required to be changed, automatically, every 31 days, and should under no circumstance be shared with other individuals.
+Passwords shall be required and should under no circumstance be shared with other individuals.
 In addition, no user should sign on and allow another individual to use that workstation without first signing off.
 Users should never leave a signed-on workstation unattended.

 Employees and students at NCCC may have access to certain on-line computer services pursuant to agreement(s) which may be entered into between NCCC and Internet service providers.

 With regard to use of on-line computer services, NCCC employees and students shall use the software and access provided through NCCC only in accordance with licensing and use agreement(s) with the service provider, and shall not utilize the service to violate the privacy of any other employee or students, or to obtain or release private or confidential information or records of NCCC, its employees or students.

 NCCC employees or students learning of any misuse of software or on-line computer services at the college shall notify the CIO.